 Exercise regimens for patients with CMT should be developed under the guidance and with the advice of informed professionals, such as physical therapists, occupational therapists, physiatrists, and exercise physiologists familiar with CMT.

 HNF created “Band Together for CMT” to give patients with CMT some suggestions and a starting point to begin an exercise program.
 Each individual should seek professional guidance as to their individual program in terms of intensity, volume and frequency of exercise.
-Patients with CMT may have unique strengths and weakness, limitations and potential precautions to exercise and activities to be considered when starting a program.
+Patients with CMT may have unique strengths and weakness, limitations and potential precautions to be considered when starting a program.
 Every exercise and activity displayed has potential modifications in position, action, and more to enable everybody to participate.
 The general principles herein are more important than the specific exercises displayed.
 These are some basic movements which may be of benefit to those with CMT.
 There are many choices of appropriate exercises and activities, including balance activities, cardiovascular exercise, and stretching (all important), which are not included in this edition.
 A comprehensive, individualized program is always the best way to begin.
 If you haven’t exercised in sometime, start VERY slowly, progress carefully, if you have been exercising, listen to your body as you progress.

 ALWAYS, speak with your doctor and/or physical or occupational therapist prior to beginning any new exercise or activities.
 Discuss the intensity (how hard you should work), the frequency (how many times a week), mode (what type of exercise or activity to do), and duration (how long you should exercise each day) with a professional.